-Paje, on the southeast coast of Zanzibar island features virtually untouched crystal-clear, tropical waters, islands and bays with protected lagoons and great waves out on the reef - it's an endless playground.
-This is the closest you'll get to the white beaches and turquoise lagoons that you've seen in your dreams.
+On the southeast coast of Zanzibar island Paje features virtually untouched crystal-clear, tropical waters, islands and bays with protected lagoons and great waves out on the reef – it's an endless playground.
+This is the closest you'll get to the white beaches and turquoise lagoons that you've seen in

 25 miles from the Tanzanian coast in the Indian Ocean, Zanzibar is just 60 miles long and 20 miles wide but boasts more than 25 fantastic beaches and lots of peaceful, remote, small islands that are just perfect for downwinders.
 Kiting conditions at the main spot of Paje change with the tides, although all states of tide offer something special.
 An offshore reef almost two kilometres out creates butter-flat conditions on the huge lagoons at low tide and, as the water speeds over the reef break it gets a little choppier on the main beach but at high tide the shore-break makes nice kickers.
 Neap tides provide gorgeous flat water all day.
 The sandy flat water lagoons are perfect for beginners or for freestyle, but clean waves from waist to over head high can be found on the reef.

 Paje is the place to be though.
 Close your day out with a downwinder to a restaurant 20 kilometres along the coast with your friends, or a quick taxi and then downwind it back home to finish at the bar with a beer or cocktail.
 You'll also find kite centres south in Jambiani and in the north of the island.